Skip to main content

 February 15, 2018

 - Sometimes Slack takes too long to start up.
-If that happens, you’ll now see a link with some helpful troubleshooting ideas.
+If that happens, a) we’re sorry that it does, but b) you’ll now see a link with some helpful troubleshooting ideas.

 - When a file’s done downloading, a new notification will dutifully let you know.

-- If you’ve asked Slack to launch right when your computer turns on, Slack now does so much more quietly — with less fanfare, and fewer loading screens.
+- If you’ve asked Slack to launch right when your computer turns on, Slack now does so much more quietly — with less extraneous loading screen action, and fewer fanfares.

 - Badges about unread messages would linger on the dock icon, even after said messages had been read.
 These badges will linger no more.